Welcome to this resource guide for Introduction to International Studies (INST 2000) Winter 2017

 In this guide, I highlight resources that will help you with your assignment.
 If you have suggestions for other resources, please contact me.

-My contact information is available to the left.
+My contact information is available to the right.
 Please ask if you want more assistance with your research.

 Browsing reference materials is an excellent way to find background information.